k8stack/go-resources/readme.md

 - __deployments__ -> docker-compose, k8s yaml, terraform etc.
 - __test__ -> testing

-## What are different data structures in go?
+## What are different data structures in go

 - __Array__: fixed length
 - __Slice__: variable length
 - __Maps__: key values
 - __Struct__: is a collection of fields of same/diff types

-## How to iterate maps in go?
+## How to iterate maps in go

 using range keyword

 ```go
   m := map[string]string{ "key1":"val1", "key2":"val2" };
   for k, v := range m {